 Individual and systemic interventions are required to develop resilient systems within which individuals feel psychologically secure to express their concerns and vulnerabilities and are supported to improve their wellbeing.
-The GMC report46 and this study supports the psychological theory of self-determination47 as a way of understanding the basic psychological elements of wellbeing, i.e. what is required for consultants to experience wellbeing at work.
+The GMC report46 and this study supports the psychological theory of self-determination47 as a way of understanding the basic psychological elements of well-being, that is, what is required for consultants to experience well-being at work.
 These are: autonomy, belonging and competence.
-In line with the GMC report, this study identified that consultants need to be felt heard, to be given a voice to express what would improve their wellbeing (autonomy); teamwork and a nurturing culture foster an environment in which consultants are able to flourish (belonging); and the workload needs to be realistic and achievable in order for consultants to feel competent (competence).
+In line with the GMC report, this study identified that consultants need to be felt heard, to be given a voice to express what would improve their well-being (autonomy); teamwork and a nurturing culture foster an environment in which consultants are able to flourish (belonging); and the workload needs to be realistic and achievable in order for consultants to feel competent (competence).

-More specifically, this study has identified an urgent need for PCC units and hospital management to work alongside senior policy makers to ensure that each member of the workforce is valued regardless of their age and that an individual's wellbeing is not compromised, whilst also not compromising the care provided to patients.
-Hospital management teams and PCC units need to work together to ensure that wellbeing opportunities are accessible and available to all staff regardless of the shift patterns they work.
-While consultants recognised the need to improve their wellbeing, they were unsure how to achieve this.
+More specifically, this study has identified an urgent need for PCC units and hospital management to work alongside senior policy makers to ensure that each member of the workforce is valued regardless of their age and that an individual's well-being is not compromised, while also not compromising the care provided to patients.
+Hospital management teams and PCC units need to work together to ensure that well-being opportunities are accessible and available to all staff regardless of the shift patterns they work.
+While consultants recognised the need to improve their well-being, they were unsure how to achieve this.
 There was clear disdain for the offer of yoga; something more substantial was required.
 Where there was a psychologist on the PCC unit, this was greatly appreciated, but a desire for a drop-in service 24-7 was expressed.
-Perhaps the inclusion of a conversation about wellbeing, where consultants are invited to discuss their experiences of burnout and moral distress, would be welcomed.
-This could form part of doctors' appraisal process and
+Perhaps the inclusion of a conversation about well-being, where consultants are invited to discuss their experiences of burn-out and moral distress, would be welcomed.
+This could form part of doctors' appraisal process and even GMC registration.

 In addition, there urgently now needs to be focused attention on the longer-term planning for the ageing consultant workforce.
-In line with the GMC and BMA guidance this study recommends a review of current rota and shift patterns and the piloting of new systems which would enable consultants to continue to practise as they age, while accommodating their need to work fewer on-call shifts, and their desire to mentor junior staff coming through.
+In line with the GMC and British Medical Association (BMA) guidance this study recommends a review of current rota and shift patterns and the piloting of new systems which would enable consultants to continue to practise as they age, while accommodating their need to work fewer on-call shifts, and their desire to mentor junior staff coming through.
 This may reduce the number of consultants choosing to retire early because they can no longer cope with the work schedules.